danfuzz/samizdat/doc/language-guide/04-operators.md

 arguments to apply it to, between parentheses.
 The arguments are evaluated in order, and then the function is called with these arguments.
 The result of the apply expression is the same as the result of the function call.
-If the function call returns void, then the expression's result is also a void.
+If the function call returns void, then the expression's result is also void.

 If any of the arguments evaluates to void, then subsequent arguments are not evaluated, the function isn't called, and the expression yields void.